Personne et les autres

 One.
 Two.
 Three

-Central to the exhibition concept is a new audio-visual work by Vincent Meessen, One.
+Central to the exhibition concept is Meessen's audio-visual work One.
 Two.
 Three, which revisits the role of largely unknown Congolese intellectuals within the Situationist International.
 Meessen discovered a totally unexpected and unpublished document: the lyrics of a protest song, signed by a former Situationist, Joseph Mbelolo ya Mpiku.
 Written in Kikongo in May 1968, the discovery reveals a totally unknown episode of the group’s history.
 Meessen worked with the author of this song to re-interpret the text in the form of a musical work: a rumba, recorded in Kinshasa in the nightclub Un Deux Trois, established in 1974 by the legendary Congolese musician Franco Luambo (1938 –1989), bandleader of the famous orchestra OK Jazz.

 It is important to point out that Personne et les autres, however, does not merely focus on the colonial history of Congo and Belgium as such, but on a critique and analysis of colonial modernity at large, challenging its official histories or narratives, addressing its blind spots, and re-inscribing what has been absent, erased or marginalised in the present.
 Exploring both adverse and positive cultural outcomes of colonial history, the exhibition reveals the fruitful, polyphonic, and heterogeneous artistic and intellectual dialogues under colonization, during liberation struggles, and especially in the aftermath of independence.
 At the same time, it reflects on the meaning of groundbreaking, emancipatory, oppositional practices (cultural or otherwise) related to that epoch, in light of the present global situation of unrest and crisis, with a view to allude to possible potentialities for the future.

 Personne et les autres calls into question the Eurocentric idea of modernity by examining a shared avant-garde heritage, marked by artistic and intellectual cross-pollination between Europe and Africa.
-The exhibition traces, through the work of the artists, a timeline of references that connects the critique of colonial modernity with Dada, CoBrA and the Situationist International (1957-1972), the last of the international avant-garde revolutionary movements, whose final conference took place in Venice in 1969, as well as with the emancipation of black people, Pan-Africanism, African independence movements, and ‘Global 68’ (the lesser known off-shoot of May 1968 in the Global South.
+The exhibition traces, through the work of the artists, a timeline of references that connects the critique of colonial modernity with Dada, CoBrA and the Situationist International (1957-1972), the last of the international avant-garde revolutionary movements, whose final conference took place in Venice in 1969, as well as with the emancipation of black people, Pan-Africanism, African independence movements, and ‘Global 68’ (the lesser known off-shoot of May 1968 in the Global South).

 The other participating artists are: